Stratton Mountain Resort: Moore and Munger, Inc. ownership

 Late in 1979, Stratton purchased nearby Bromley and assumed its multimillion-dollar debt.
 Stratton's debt was now reportedly up to $7 million.
 Moore and Munger, Inc. came to the rescue and purchased Stratton in early 1980.
 During the 1980s, Jake Burton found an ally in Stratton, when it became the first ski area to allow snowboarding.
 In addition to this, Stratton also became home to the first snowboard school, and started hosting US Open snowboard races in 1985.
 Stratton later became home to the first half pipe and formal terrain park on the east coast.

 In the mid-1980s, in conjunction with the expansion of Stratton Village, the lift network at Stratton was modernized.
 Four new Poma chairlifts were installed in 1985 and 1986, replacing aging Heron-Pomas.
+The Mid Mountain lodge was constructed in 1985 as well.

 In the fall of 1987, Moore and Munger, Inc. sold Bromley to the owners of nearby Magic Mountain.
 The following year, the famous gondola was installed to the summit of Stratton.

 Victoria USA, Inc. ownership

 In the spring of 1989, Victoria USA, Inc., a Japanese sporting goods company that owned Breckenridge, purchased Stratton.
-Later that year, the Kidderbrook area debuted.
+Later that year, the Kidderbrook area debuted along with the construction of the Sunbowl Base lodge.
 The Kidderbrook chairlift was the only lift installed during Victoria USA's ownership.

 Intrawest ownership

 Intrawest purchased the ski area from Victoria USA, Inc. in 1994 and quickly started another round of new lift installations, eventually rolling out four new high speed six pack chairlifts.
 This project was named the "URSA" project after the Latin, bear, which represents their logo.
 The first of the high speed six packs arrived in 1995 with American Express.
 The lift used the same alignment as the Betwixt Double, which was dismantled.
 Standard Double and Suntanner Double were also removed to maintain capacity, as all three doubles were adjacent to one another and serviced the same terrain.
 In 1999, a new lift line was cut parallel to Grizzly Double and URSA Express was installed as the second high speed six pack.
 With this installation, Grizzly Double was removed and North American Quad was relocated two years later to maintain capacity.
 2001 brought the final two high speed six packs, with Sun Bowl Quad being realigned so its lift line could be used for Sunrise Express and a new lift line cut above the top station of Sunrise Express for Shooting Star.
 Shooting Star allowed skiers to often bypass Kidderbrook on their ride to the top, and Kidderbrook became a secondary lift used only on crowded days.
-When Intrawest faced tough times, Stratton sold the often-idle Kidderbrook chairlift following the 2006-07 season.
+When Intrawest faced tough times, Stratton sold the often-idle Kidderbrook chairlift following the 2006–07 season.

+In 1996, a 150,000,000 USgal snowmaking reservoir was constructed adjacent to the Winhall River, along with significant upgrades to Stratton lake, increasing the mountain's water storage from approximately 25,000,000 USgal to about 200,000,000 USgal.